Avia B-534: Design

 The Avia B-534 was a single-seat unequal-span biplane fighter aircraft.
 The fuselage used a rectangular structure composed of steel tubes, which were attached together using a mixture of bolts and rivets and braced together using streamline wires.
 The wing, which had a riveted steel structure and fabric covering, was attached to the fuselage using N struts; similar struts were present in the outer section of the wings attaching the wings together.
 The forward section of the fuselage was covered with detachable metal panels, while the rear section had a fabric covering.

-Production aircraft were exclusively powered by the Hispano-Suiza 12Y 12-cylinder water-cooled engine, rated to produce a maximum of 850 hp, which was built under license by Avia.
+Production aircraft were exclusively powered by the Hispano-Suiza 12Y 12-cylinder water-cooled engine, rated to produce a maximum of 850 hp, which was built under licence by Avia.
 The total fuel capacity was 70 gallons (320 litres); a combined cooler and oil tank was installed beneath the fuselage, while a water-based radiator was also set below the engine.
 Engine ignition was provided via the cockpit, along with automated fire-fighting equipment.
 Other cockpit equipment included a radio set, oxygen provision, and an adjustable seat and cockpit cover.
 Early-built aircraft featured an open cockpit, while later-built examples were furnished with an enclosed cockpit.

 The B-534 was furnished with a monoplane tailplane, composed of steel and covered by fabric; similar construction methods were used for the fin and rudder.
 Both the rudder and the elevator were statically and aerodynamically balanced.
 The undercarriage was of a split-type configuration, being oleo-sprung and equipped with Dunlop-built wheels.
 The wheels, which were housed within streamlined fairings, were fitted with brakes; for conducting operations under winter conditions, skis could also be fitted to the undercarriage.
 According to reports from pilots who flew the B-534, it possessed excellent handling characteristics for the era.